 - Magnificent scenic areas in the Eastern Highlands Highlights of Zimbabwe.

 |Seasons ||Max ||Min

-|Summer (November - April)
+|Summer/wet (November - April)

+The main rains fall between November and March, although the Eastern Highlands are damp for most of the year.
 The Victoria Falls are spectacular in April and May after the rainy season.

-Population – 12.9 million
+Population – 12.5 million

-Capital - Lusaka
+Capital - Harare

 Time difference – GMT +2 hours